 ABA Abilities is a program designed to give you and your child the best possible start.
 We provide intensive services in a preschool-like setting where individualized therapies are offered in a natural, friendly and play-based environment all under the same roof.

 What makes ABA Abilities stand out is that it was conceived of and is led by experienced clinical professionals, not a group of business investors.
-ABA Abilities, LLC and TEIS, Inc. share founding partners.
+ABA Abilities, LLC and TEIS Early Intervention share founding partners.
 TEIS has been serving children and families through pediatric Early Intervention services for more than 15 years and has an impeccable community reputation in southwestern Pennsylvania.
 While a completely separate entity, ABA Abilities and the families we serve benefit from the hiring practices and business model learned through Early Intervention.

 In addition to ABA services, we offer multidisciplinary in-center services to ensure your child has all their therapy needs in one place including speech, occupational, physical and nutrition therapies.
 These services are billed through your insurance.;